sequelize/sequelize/docs/docs/associations.md

 // This will create the table PersonChildren which stores the ids of the objects.

 ```
-If you want additional attributes in your join table, you can define a model for the join table in sequelize&comma; before you define the association, and then tell sequelize that it should use that model for joining&comma; instead of creating a new one:
+If you want additional attributes in your join table, you can define a model for the join table in sequelize, before you define the association, and then tell sequelize that it should use that model for joining, instead of creating a new one:

 ```js
 User = sequelize.define('User', {})